Bank CEOs return to Congress at time of deep partisan divide - WTMJ

 Most of those measures are now going away.
 Congress will likely also have questions regarding what banks are doing to increase diversity among their ranks, and address systematic financial inequality between Black and Latino households and white households.

-Senate Republicans are likely to push back on issues like increased regulation and promote programs they created last year when they controlled the Senate like the Paycheck Protection Program.
+Senate Republicans pushed back on issues like increased regulation and promote programs they created last year when they controlled the Senate like the Paycheck Protection Program.

+GOP Senators also pushed back on the big banks’ statements regarding Republican efforts to restrict voting after the 2020 elections.

 WHO IS TESTIFYING?

 The panel of CEOs testifying this year is smaller and has changed slightly.
-Familiar faces include Jamie Dimon, CEO of JPMorgan Chase, as well as Goldman Sachs’ David Solomon, Morgan Stanley’s James Gorman, and Bank of America’s Brian Moynihan.
-A new face on the panel is Jane Fraser, the new CEO of Citigroup, and the first female CEO of a big bank.
+Familiar faces include Dimon as well as Goldman Sachs’ David Solomon, Morgan Stanley’s James Gorman, and Bank of America’s Brian Moynihan.
+A new face on the panel is Fraser, who is first female CEO of a big bank.

 Gone are the two CEOs of two banks, Bank of New York-Mellon and State Street.
 Both of those banks don’t have consumer financial businesses, and their previous appearances in front of Congress were seen as a waste of time.